 Development for Dozens was of extreme intensity itself.
 The application integrates with 20+ different services.
-These partner services are the real challenges because the application success depends on how reliable integrated services are.
+These partner services are the real challenges because the application’s success depends on how reliable integrated services are.
 Below is the list of questions we faced and had to overcome implementing integrations.

 - The outdated API documentation (deprecated methods, non-relevant responses, restrictions that were not documented or mentioned earlier).

 - Environments that have a different configuration.
 For example, our platform was working on stage, but the same code is not working on the production.
 We started to investigate the issue to fix our solution.
 Unless we found out that the configuration of the environment is just different and the documentation about these differences in configuration simply did not exist.
 From one side, it was a relief to discover that the reason is not bugs in our solution.
-On the other, we should set our solution to work within the necessary requirement.
+On the other hand, we should set our solution to work within the necessary requirements.

 - Sub-partner dependencies.
 The production environment of Partner One will be available only if Partner Two provides the production environment.
 Partner Two doesn’t provide us with the prod environment until they perform their testing of our development environment.
 It had been a vicious circle.
-The timeline for the test was 4 weeks.
+The timeline for the test was four weeks.

 - No meaningful support or a contact person who can solve the problems.
 There is always a support manager who doesn’t understand the tech and cannot provide any practical help.

 - Updates of APIs or environments without any notification.
 Just imagine the situation.
-You have been developing, and at the moment your application stops working.
-You are spending hours to figure out where is the bug in your code, but the code is right.
-After all, the reason turns to be the update of the partner’s API.
+You have been developing, and at the moment, your application has stopped working.
+You are spending hours trying to figure out where the bug is in your code, but the code is right.
+After all, the reason turns out to be the update of the partner’s API.